swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3700.JPEG" alt="Wheel Motor" width=600>

 Insert Wheel Motor assembly into Track Support Left.
-Secure with Motor Lock Left and a M2.6 x 6mm screw.
+Secure with Motor Lock Left and a M2.6 x 6 mm screw.
 I like to make sure positive (+) end of battery is on top.
 It makes it easier for soldering later.

-Insert Wheel Idler on other end of Track Support Left and secure with M2.6 x 8mm screws.
+Insert Wheel Idler on other end of Track Support Left and secure with M2.6 x 8 mm screws.
 Make sure screws are loose enough for idler wheel to rotate freely.

-Insert 2 Track Roller Uppers and 2 Track Roller Lowers onto Track Support Left and secure with M2.6 x 6mm screws.
+Insert 2 Track Roller Uppers and 2 Track Roller Lowers onto Track Support Left and secure with M2.6 x 6 mm screws.
 Make sure that all rollers can rotate freely.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3701.JPEG" alt="Track Support" width=600>